Abstract illustration representing experiential nervous system organisation and personal change

 It can be helpful to think of the nervous system as a living map rather than a fixed structure.
 Like a map that updates as new terrain is encountered, it constantly recalibrates based on experience.
 Familiar patterns are reinforced.
 Uncertainty is approached cautiously.
 Experiences associated with discomfort may be filtered out altogether.

 Change is often framed as something that requires effort, discipline, or force.
-Yet from the perspective of the nervous system, lasting change is usually a process of re-organisation rather than exertion.
+Yet from the perspective of Humanistic NLP, lasting change is usually a process of re-organisation rather than exertion.

 Why Talking Alone Doesn’t Always Work